rwilson504/Blogger/pcf-docx-template/pcf-docx-template.md

-# PCF Component for Power Platform: Docx Templates in Canvas Apps
+# PCF Component: Docx Templates in Canvas Apps

 Have you ever wanted to fill in a Docx template within a Canvas App?
 Look no further!
 I'm excited to introduce a new PCF component that allows you to do just that.
 This component leverages the [easy-template-x](https://github.com/alonrbar/easy-template-x) open-source library, making it a breeze to create and structure templates.